ice987987/ioBroker.wiserbyfeller/README.md

 ## Supported Devices

--   Wiser switchable light 1-channel #3401
+-   Wiser by Feller Druckschalter 1-Kanal 3401...
--   Wiser switchable light 2-channel #3402
+-   Wiser by Feller Druckschalter 2-Kanal 3402...
--   Wiser blind switch 1-channel #3404
+-   Wiser by Feller Storenschalter 1-Kanal 3404...
--   Wiser blind switch 2-channel #3405
+-   Wiser by Feller Storenschalter 2-Kabal 3405...
--   Wiser LED-universaldimmer 1-channel #3406
+-   Wiser by Feller LED-Universaldimmer 1-Kanal 3406...
--   Wiser LED-universaldimmer 2-channel #3407
+-   Wiser by Feller LED-Universaldimmer 2-Kanal 3407...
--   Wiser DALI-Dimmer 1-channel #3411
+-   Wiser by Feller DALI-Dimmer 1-Kanal 3411...

 ## Usage

-### Connect the Embedded Web Interface from Wiser-by-Feller WLAN device
+### Connect the Embedded Web Interface from Wiser by Feller WLAN device

-Еven without the mobile app, Wiser-by-Feller WLAN device can be set and controlled through a browser and WiFi connection of a mobile phone, tablet or PC (please make sure, that the device is not connetced to the cloud service -> see reset guideline in the manual of the device).
+Еven without the mobile app, Wiser by Feller WLAN device can be set and controlled through a browser and WiFi connection of a mobile phone, tablet or PC (please make sure, that the device is not connetced to the cloud service -> see reset guideline in the manual of the device).

 Installation procedure:

-1. Install Wiser-by-Feller WLAN device
+1. Install Wiser by Feller WLAN device
-2. After first connection to power, Wiser-by-Feller WLAN device has created an own WiFi network, with name (SSID) such as `wiser-000xxxxx`.
+2. After first connection to power, Wiser by Feller WLAN device has created an own WiFi network, with name (SSID) such as `wiser-000xxxxx`.
 Connect to it with your phone, tablet or PC and enter passwort, provided together with the device (sticker).
-3. Type `192.168.0.1` in your browser
+3. Type `http://192.168.0.1` in your browser
 4. Fill in `New Registration` and press the button on the device to continue
 5. Log in
-6. Go to `settings` -> `Network settings` -> `Get authentification tokenGet authentification tokenAdd new WLAN`
+6. Go to `settings` -> `Network settings` -> `Add new WLAN`
 7. Enter your credentials and press button `Add WLAN`
 8. Press button `Reboot Now!`
-9. Log out and discconnect your phone, tablet or PC from the Wiser-by-Feller WLAN device
+9. Log out and discconnect your phone, tablet or PC from the Wiser by Feller WLAN device
-10. Get IP-Address of Wiser-by-Feller WLAN device in your router
+10. Get IP-Address of Wiser by Feller WLAN device in your router
-11. Enter `IP-Adress` of Wiser-by-Feller WLAN device in settings of ioBroker.wiserbyfeller adapter instance `Gateway-IP`
+11. Enter `IP-Address` of Wiser by Feller WLAN device in settings of ioBroker.wiserbyfeller adapter instance `Gateway-IP`
-12. Enter `username` of Wiser-by-Feller WLAN device in settings of ioBroker.wiserbyfeller adapter instance `username`
+12. Enter `username` of Wiser by Feller WLAN device in settings of ioBroker.wiserbyfeller adapter instance `username`
 13. Click `save` button
 14. Click `Get authentification token` button and follow the shown procedure
 15. Click `close` button

 ## Controls

-### Wiser Switchable Light
+### Wiser by Feller Druckschalter 1-Kanal/2-Kanal

 To turn on or off a load set the attribute `BRI` (brightness) to the following values:

 -   Turn off set the `.ACTIONS.BRI` attribute to `off`
 -   Turn on set the `.ACTIONS.BRI` attribute to `on`

-### Wiser Blind Switch
+### Wiser by Feller Storenschalter 1-Kanal/2-Kanal

 On a motor e.g. shutter/blind you can set the target level between 0% and 100% (`0` - `10000`) and a tilt value.